What is subsidence?

 Leaking drains, escape of water, flooding and heavy rainfall can wash away soil particles over time, causing the ground to slowly shift or become less stable.

+Older properties often have shallower foundations than new builds.
 The use of the wrong materials in the foundations or not properly preparing the earth can also lead to foundations shifting below the property in new developments as well.

 Damage caused by subsidence can be expensive to fix.
 In fact, at Total Landlord our most expensive claim ever for subsidence damage was for an eyewatering £348,703.

-The good news is that subsidence claims have dropped since then.
-They are our sixth most common type of claim and over the last five years (up to December 2023), the highest claim has been for £76,595, due to tree roots from a neighbouring property.
+Subsidence is our sixth most common type of claim and over the last five years (up to the end of 2024), the highest claim has been for £150,204, due to tree roots from a council owned tree.
+Although fortunately our average claim size for subsidence is less than that, at £10,036, based on the last five years’ claims.